andrewmkrug/AMKenv/README.md

 ## Setup

-Once this kenv is cloned into your run `npm run init` this will copy all of the files into the parent asset directory, until I figure out a way with out needing to hoist the images.
+Once this kenv is cloned into your run `npm i` this will copy all of the files into the parent asset directory.

+## Developent

+There is a current script called `getIcons` that gets the browser logos from an npm package.
+This will be upgraded in the future to support more icons natively.